Clinical Depression Test and Diagnosis

-- Do you only seem happy or at peace when drinking alcohol, smoking pot, etc.?
+- Do you only feel happy or at peace when drinking alcohol, smoking pot, etc.?

-Does the person claim to feel major depression majority of the time?
+Do you feel major depression a majority of the time?

-Is the person putting himself or others at risk with reckless behavior?
+Are you putting yourself or others at risk with reckless behavior?

 Diagnosing Depression Throughout History

-It's interesting to note that from the time of Ancient Greece and the writings of Aristotle, depression or "melancholy" was frequently associated with the "brilliance" of male scholars as if creative thought naturally led to such existential suffering.
-In later times, particularly on the day of the early, sexist medical industry, depression was associated with female hysteria.
+From the time of Ancient Greece and the writings of Aristotle, depression or "melancholy" was frequently associated with the "brilliance" of male scholars.
+It was theorized that creative thought naturally led to such existential suffering.
+In more recent history, depression was often associated and therefore dismissed with female “hysteria.”

-When undergoing a depression test, you will notice that doctors may try to link your depression with a very particular life event.
-For example, statistically speaking, women tend to feel depressed more often than men because of hormone fluctuations-and particularly after pregnancy, after a miscarriage, after childbirth or during menopause.
+As your doctor leads you through a depression test, a doctor may try and trace the start of your depression with a life event.
+For example: statistically, women tend to feel depressed more often than men because of hormone fluctuations.
+Particularly after pregnancy, after a miscarriage, after childbirth or during menopause, depression can spike.